project-sunbird/project-sunbird.github.io/pages/developer-docs/index.md

 allowSearch: true
 ---

+The Developer Documentation provides a way through, that not only helps you get started, but it is laid out in such a way that it helps you in getting familiarized with the bare necessities, giving you a quick and clean approach for getting up and running.It is essentially laid out in sections as per the sequence of the overall workflow.

+- If you wish to get Sunbird up and running , head to the installation Section.
+- If you are looking for ways to customize your workflows, or just enjoy breaking things down to build them back up, head to the API reference section to dig into the mechanics of our API(s).
-The Developer Documentation provides a way through, that will not only help you get started as a Sunbird Contributor, but also useful to them who are experienced contributors.
-The Sunbird community prides itself on being an open, accessible and friendly for new participants.
+- The Developer Documentation also helps you in getting started as a Sunbird Contributor.
+The Sunbird community prides itself on being an open, accessible and friendly.

 There are lots of ways to contribute to the Sunbird project: